-- used for non-commercial carriage of passengers or goods, for personal use
+- used for non-commercial carriage of passengers or goods

 - undergoing road tests for technical development, repair or maintenance purposes, or of new or rebuilt vehicles which have not yet been put into service

-- used in the course of driving lessons for the purpose of enabling that person to obtain a driving licence or a Driver CPC
+- used during driving lessons for enabling that person to get a driving licence or a Driver CPC

-- carrying material or equipment to be used by that person in the course of his or her work, provided that driving that vehicle does not constitute the driver's principal activity*
+- carrying material or equipment to be used by that person during his or her work, if driving that vehicle does not make up the driver's principal activity*